Copywriting Career Frees Colorado Mom to Care for Special-Needs Son

 “It didn't take long to discover I'd barely make enough to pay the babysitter while I went out on interviews, much less make a living,” Kammy said.

 Then she found a book by Bob Bly at her local library – The Copywriter’s Handbook – introducing her to copywriting.
-In 2002, when she received information on becoming a copywriter from American Writers & Artists Inc. (AWAI), things started to click.
+In 2002, when she received information on becoming a copywriter from American Writers & Artists Institute (AWAI), things started to click.

 “I loved the pictures the letter created in my mind,” Kammy said.
 “The marriage of creative writing and salesmanship is a good combination for my experience.
 Copywriting would also allow me to continue working on a freelance basis.”